 It is clear that the husband’s conduct was about as bad as it could be but this should be a warning to those deciding to go it alone without a lawyer in a family case, the Court can and will make you pay your opponents costs!

-If you wish to speak to Jolene Hutchison regarding any of the matters highlighted in the article, or for any other issues related to family law please contact her on email@example.com or give her a call on 01494 478603 or 07766013352.
+If you wish to speak to Lucinda Holliday regarding any of the matters highlighted in the article, or for any other issues related to family law please contact her on 01494 478 603 or at email@example.com.